Standard 3 Aspect A

 Based on their credentials and expertise, program faculty are qualified to administer the language assessment.
 During the 2021-2022 academic year, the Spanish local language assessment will be workshopped during committee meetings to get feedback from all stakeholders, such as program faculty, department chairs, credential coordinators, clinical practice coaches, and district representatives.
 The workshopping of the assessment will ensure that all program faculty and affiliated committee members will be equipped to support and assist the program coordinator with administering the assessment as needed.

 In addition to the local language assessment, program candidates will also be assessed along the four (4) domains of listening, writing, reading, and speaking in two (2) courses.
-In the Spanish pathway, the courses are LEE 137, which is an advanced language and literacy course, as well as LEE 136, which is a methods course candidates take while they are in the credential program.
+In the Spanish pathway, the courses are LEE 137: Language and Literacy in Bilingual Education, which is an advanced language and literacy course, as well as LEE 136: Teaching Content in Spanish, which is a methods course candidates take while they are in the credential program.
 Both courses are taught exclusively in Spanish and assignments further assess candidates along the 4 domains.
-For the Hmong pathway, candidates are assessed in LEE 129, an advanced language and literacy course, as well as LEE 135, the methods course taken while in the credential program.
+For the Hmong pathway, candidates are assessed in LEE 129: Hmong in Bilingual Schools (BCLAD), an advanced language and literacy course, as well as LEE 135: Teaching Content in Hmong, the methods course taken while in the credential program.
 Additionally, all candidates in the credential program are in student teaching and get assigned a coach who uses a rubric to offer formative assessment on their teaching.
 An area of priority for the BAP is the increased placement of all candidates in bilingual/dual language classrooms.
 This is a statewide goal.
 Relatedly, Fresno State’s program seeks to improve the recruitment of Spanish and Hmong bilingual coaches as well to be able to support candidates in these types of classroom settings.
 These documented language assessments throughout the program ensure that language proficiency is achieved at a high standard for program graduates.

 Standard 3: The Context for Bilingual Education and Bilingualism